 The Contractor shall indemnify, defend and hold harmless the State and its officers, representatives, agents, servants, employees, successors and assigns from and against any and all:

-Claims arising, directly or indirectly, in connection with the Contract, including the acts of commission or omission (collectively, the “Acts”) of the Contractor or Contractor Parties; and
+third party Claims arising, directly or indirectly, in connection with the Contract; and

-liabilities, damages, losses, costs and expenses, including but not limited to, attorneys’ and other professionals’ fees, arising, directly or indirectly, in connection with Claims, Acts of the Contract.
+liabilities, damages, losses, costs and expenses, including but not limited to, attorneys’ and other professionals’ fees, arising, directly or indirectly, in connection with Claims, or the Contract.
 The Contractor shall use counsel reasonably acceptable to the State in carrying out its obligations under this section.
 The Contractor’s obligations under this section to indemnify, defend and hold harmless against Claims includes Claims concerning

 the confidentiality of any part of or all of the Contractor’s bid or proposal, and

-Records, intellectual property rights, other proprietary rights of any person or entity, copyrighted or uncopyrighted compositions, secret processes, patented or unpatented inventions, or Goods furnished or used in the performance of the Contract.
+Records, intellectual property rights that may be included in the deliverables or performance, other proprietary rights of any person or entity, copyrighted or uncopyrighted compositions, secret processes, patented or unpatented inventions, trade secrets, trademarks, or Goods furnished or used in the performance of the Contract.
 For purposes of this provision, “Goods” means all things which are movable at the time that the Contract is effective and which includes, without limiting this definition, supplies, materials and equipment.

 The Contractor shall reimburse the State for any and all damages to the real or personal property of the State caused by the Acts of the Contractor or any Contractor Parties.
 The State shall give the Contractor reasonable notice of any such Claims.